paologrimaldi/tabletreevia/README.md

 This game is created using Angular 14, Nebular components and some nice fireworks.
 For state persistance we are using a free MongoDB database stored in Atlas, API used https://opentdb.com/

+## Roadmap

+When I have time the plan is to create a global highscore, translation for questions using google translate API and perhaps include some AI tips with a wildcard for each user.

 ## Development server